Taxes in USA. How does the US tax its citizens?

-Questions about tax USA?
+Questions about taxes in USA?

-Want to know more about tax USA and the IRS?
+Want to know more about taxes in USA and the IRS?
 The IRS is aware of the fact that many Americans living abroad are unaware of their American tax return obligation, but due to the introduction of the FATCA legislation and the communication from the banks, many Americans are suddenly faced with this duty.
 That is why the repentance program or amnesty program, Streamlined Foreign Offshore Procedure, was started.